Structured Video-Language Modeling with Temporal Grouping and Spatial Grounding: Experiments

 \subsubsection{Temporal Action Localization}

-We report mean Average Precision (mAP) values under different temporal Intersection over Union (tIoU) thresholds on ActivityNet in Table \ref{tab:tad}.
-As mentioned in Section \ref{sec:implement}, we directly use pre-trained models to extract the video features as the input to G-TAD and do not further train the encoder. \ours consistently exceeds other self-supervised competitors and even fully supervised approaches such as LoFi~\cite{xu2021low} and BSP~\cite{xu2021boundary} in three tIoU thresholds.
-This observation again consolidates the conclusion that vision-language pre-training can not only be applied to specific VL problems like text-video retrieval and VQA, but also benefit single-modal downstream tasks.
+We report the mean average precision (mAP) under different temporal Intersection over Union (tIoU) thresholds on ActivityNet in Table \ref{tab:tad}.
+For temporal action localization, the model is pre-trained on HowTo100M only, which is observed to be beneficial to TAL compared with VideoCC + ActivityNet (see the ablation study below).
+We directly use pre-trained models to extract video features as the input to G-TAD and do not further train the encoder. \ours consistently exceeds other self-supervised competitors and even fully supervised approaches such as LoFi and BSP.
+This observation again consolidates the conclusion that vision-language pre-training can not only be applied to specific VL problems like text-video retrieval, but also benefit single-modal downstream tasks.